Xon77/Live4Life/README.md

 ## Contribute

-I have a lot of features I would like to improve or develop, such as the collection of synthDefs (with e.g. [some mutable instruments eurorack modules](https://github.com/v7b1/mi-UGens/tree/v0.0.1) or [plugins from Mads Kjeldgaard](https://github.com/madskjeldgaard/portedplugins)), as well as HOA (currently only FOA).
+I have a lot of features I would like to improve and develop, such as the collection of synthDefs (with e.g. [some mutable instruments eurorack modules](https://github.com/v7b1/mi-UGens/tree/v0.0.1) or [plugins from Mads Kjeldgaard](https://github.com/madskjeldgaard/portedplugins)), as well as HOA (currently only FOA).

 If you would like to contribute, please get in touch with me in order to organise further development.
 The code management or installation process can be greatly improved, but for now I prefer to focus on rhythmic music features and performance.